610265158/Peppa_Pig_Face_Landmark/README.md

-It is a simple demo including face detection and face aligment, and some optimizations were made to make the result becomes smooth.
+It is a simple demo including face detection and face aligment, and some optimizations were made to make the result smooth.

 I think it is pretty cool, see the demo: